Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 - [AdobeXD](https://adobexdplatform.com/)
     - This project uses AdobeXD for it's wireframe.

+## WorkFlow
+   As this project is done by me and my partner, we have decided to incorporated the use of branches for our work.
+This will allow us to check what we have done before merging it to the main branch and also
+   prevent errors in case of multiple merges.

 ## Testing
    DISCLAIMER: PAGES NEED TIME TO LOAD OR COMPLETE THEIR FUNCTIONS<br/>